ooni/ooni.org/content/post/lepidopter.md

 ## Keep in touch

-We have recently created a mailing list for future and current probe operators to get it touch with us and receive regular updates regarding Lepidopter and other probe specific operations.
+We have recently created a mailing list for future and current probe operators to get in touch with us and receive regular updates regarding Lepidopter and other probe specific operations.
 You can subscribe to the mailing list by registering [here](https://lists.torproject.org/cgi-bin/mailman/listinfo/ooni-operators).